Blocks and families for cyclotomic Hecke algebras: Introduction

 \chapter{Introduction}

-The finite groups of matrices with coefficients in $\mathbb{Q}$ generated by reflections, known as \emph{Weyl groups}, classify simple complex Lie groups as well as simple algebraic groups.
-They are also building stones for many other significant mathematical objects like braid groups and Hecke algebras.
+The finite groups of matrices with coefficients in $\mathbb{Q}$ generated by reflections, known as \emph{Weyl groups}, are a fundamental building block in the classification of semisimple complex Lie algebras and Lie groups, as well as semisimple algebraic groups over arbitrary algebraically closed fields.
+They are also a foundation for many other significant mathematical theories, including braid groups and Hecke algebras.

-The Weyl groups are particular cases of \emph{complex reflection groups}, finite groups of matrices with coefficients in a finite abelian extension of $\mathbb{Q}$ generated by ``pseudo-reflections'' (elements whose vector space of fixed points is a hyperplane) -- if the coefficients belong to $\mathbb{R}$, then these are the finite Coxeter groups.
+The Weyl groups are particular cases of \emph{complex reflection groups}, finite groups of matrices with coefficients in a finite abelian extension of $\mathbb{Q}$ generated by ``pseudo-reflections'' (elements whose vector space of fixed points is a hyperplane) --- if the coefficients belong to $\mathbb{R}$, then these are the finite Coxeter groups.

-The complex reflection groups were classified by Shephard and Todd in 1954 (cf. \cite{ShTo}).
-If $W$ is an (irreducible) complex reflection group, then \begin{itemize} \item either there exist positive integers $d,e,r$ such that $W$ is isomorphic to $G(de,e,r)$, where $G(de,e,r)$ is the group of all $r \times r$ monomial matrices with non-zero entries which are ${de}^{th}$ roots of unity and whose product is a $d^{th}$ root of unity, \item or $W$ is isomorphic to an exceptional group $G_n$ $(n=4,\ldots,37)$. \end{itemize}